 4. GET BALANCED.
 Improve and balance your strength, flexibility, and coordination on both sides of your body through methods provided by Pilates Rehab, Yoga Therapy or Sports Rehab/Conditioning programs.

 Find someone that has a rehab background and possibly works with athletes especially if you want to return to a high level of performance as they will likely have more tools to offer you.

 FINAL GO PRO TIPS:

-My #1 DIY pain management strategy is trigger point self-massage.
-I recommend the Trigger Point
+Our #1 DIY pain management strategy is trigger point self-massage.

 You have to take control of your recovery.
 If you are not where you want to be, then it’s up to you to do something about it.
 It’s never too late.
 ANYTHING is POSSIBLE.